 A. Each apartment unit is furnished with a dining room table set, couch, chairs, dressers, desks, and bunk beds (twin, extra-long).
-The residence hall rooms are each furnished with bunk beds and mattresses (twin, extra-long), desks, chairs, dressers, and closet/wardrobe.
+The residence hall rooms are each furnished with bunk beds and mattresses (twin, extra-long), desks, desk chairs, dressers, and wardrobes.
 We encourage you to make your "home away from home" as much yours as possible.
 Feel free to personalize it with linens, lamps, rug(s), etc.

 Q. Can I hang things on my walls?
 If so, what should I use when hanging my favorite poster or decorating my room?